DougBurke/astroprop/README.md

 `gibberish` executable.
 Using the seed value displayed above will re-create the output.

+# Comparing chains

+The `infochain` and `comparechain` executables provide *very basic* information on chains: at present just the number of keys.

 # Building the tools

 You'll need a Haskell compiler - it has only been tested with